jbytecode/JMcDM/README.md

 - MOOSRA (Multi-Objective Optimization on the basis of Simple Ratio Analysis) Method
 - MEREC (MEthod based on the Removal Effects of Criteria) for determining weights
 - PIV (Proximity Indexed Value) method
+- SECA (Simultaneous Evaluation of Criteria and Alternatives)

 ### SCDM Tools